ucla-data-science-center/intro-r-tidyv/_episodes/10-tidycensus.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 * We'll walk through how this works in practice.
-* Before this package existed, you'd need to finda and extract or download the census data prior to reading into r.
+* Before this package existed, you'd need to find and extract or download the census data prior to reading into R as a dataframe.

-## Exercising my joygret
+## First steps

 * Before running code like the following from tidycensus, you need to [obtain an API key](http://api.census.gov/data/key_signup.html) from the Census and then use the function `census_api_key()` to set it in R.
 * Let's look at California population data by country.